mt-akar/bottom_nav_layout/README.md

  - Multiple bottom bar designs

 # Why `bottom_nav_layout`?
- - Eliminates all boilerplate code for the coordination between bottom nav bar and app's top level destinations.
+ - Eliminates all boilerplate code for bottom nav bar coordination.
  - Implements additional, common features.
+ - Supports multiple bar designs.
- - Has the same API with the underlying bottom bars
+ - Uses the same APIs with the underlying bottom bars.

 # Installation
 This package hasn't been released.
 Therefore the installation is directly from github.
 Add the following code to your `pubspec.yaml` file.